Globalizing the K-12 Reading List

-A Brief User’s Guide for Globalizing the Common Core Reading List
+A Brief User’s Guide for the Global Reading Lists

 Each grade level band includes the following lists of global books.

 • Paired fiction books where Common Core text exemplars are paired with global books similar in theme and complexity.

 • Paired information books where Common Core text exemplars are paired with global information books in theme and complexity.